Zumbala/jerriepelser.com/content/blog/2018-04-05-using-ansi-color-codes-in-net-console-apps.md

 In this blog post, I will look specifically at the colour codes and how you can use them in .NET Core console applications.
 I will also discuss why you should probably avoid using them - especially when developing applications for Windows.

+**Update on 22 October 2018**: Manuel Riezebosch notified me of a library he wrote called [Crayon](https://github.com/riezebosch/Crayon) that wraps the techniques I describe in the blog posts.
+Please check it out if you want to use these techniques.

 ## A brief overview of using the ANSI codes

 ANSI escape codes are character sequences which you can print to the terminal (or console) window to give the terminal certain instructions.
 As discussed in the introduction, it allows you to perform various actions in the terminal, but for now, we'll focus on the use case for printing text in specific colours.